TalanSoft/www-talansoft-com-wiki/3D-artists.md

-# 3D artists & hobbyists
+# 3D artists & designers
 ## Easily create interactive apps, prototypes and designs

 **Video of Flappy Birds game or the Tesla video**

-Valkyrie no-code creative platform lets you easily create cutting edge interactive campaigns for your clients using life-like AR to stand out from the competition.
-No more outsourcing lets you do it all in-house with minimal effort, no coding and increased profit margin because you keep more revenue.
+Valkyrie no-code creative platform lets you easily create cutting edge interactive applications, designs or life-like AR experiences to stand out from the crowd.

-Valkyrie makes it easy to create immersive AR experiences in real-time without endless video rendering and without any programming.
+There are 65 million designers and modelers in the world of which only 11 million are software developers.
+Designers have great ideas.
+We empower them to flesh these ideas into applications.

+Prepare for the reality of tomorrow’s market and become a professional capable of designing a beautiful user interface & package it in a software application that has a business impact.
+Compete for higher paying development work without having to learn how to code!

 Our intuitive timeline-based interface streamlines production pipelines, allowing quick and easy mixing of multi-format digital assets into interactive designs and prototypes.